hr-ishikawa/coursera/DataScienceSpecialization/Getting_and_Cleaning_Data/Assignment/Codebook.md

 17. fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

-In them, Mean value and Standard deviation will be extracted in the following process.
+<br/>In them, Mean value and Standard deviation will be extracted in the following process.

 1. mean(): Mean value
 2. std(): Standard deviation